Learn the essential foundations

 An 8 week programme to lay the essential foundations for inclusion

-Each week for 8 weeks you'll be given access to pre-recorded content discussing a particular topic or aspect to consider when making inclusive books.
+Each week for 8 weeks (not including a break over half term) you'll be given access to pre-recorded content discussing a particular topic or aspect to consider when making inclusive books.
 This will be accompanied by a PDF of the content, which will also include pointers to remember, implementation and mindset tasks and may also include suggestions for further reading or information.

 "I can feel my mental attitude to inclusion changing – it's no longer a scary thing that I don't understand, so I passively avoid.
 Having this information from a clear source will give me the confidence to make changes and have fun doing it!"